Become a Counselor in Kansas

 LCPC License Renewal: $175

-LPC and LCPC licenses in Kansas expire biennially on the last day of the month.
-License renewal requires payment of the appropriate renewal fee (see “Fees” above) and completion of Continuing Education.
+LPC and LCPC licenses in Kansas expire biennially on the last day of the month the license was originally issued.
+Professional counselor license renewal in Kansas requires payment of the appropriate renewal fee and completion of continuing education requirements.

-LPCs and LCPCs in Kansas must complete at least 30 hours of CE during the 24-month renewal period to successfully renew their licenses.
-Three of these hours must be in ethics, and six must be in the diagnosis and treatment of mental disorders.
-Acceptable CE activities include attending academic courses, seminars, institutes, or workshops (maximum of 30 hours); providing supervision (max 10 hours); preparation and presentation of a professional counseling course (max 10 hours); publication of a professional counseling article in a juried professional journal (max 10 hours); participation in a professional organization (max 10 hours).
+LPCs and LCPCs in Kansas must complete at least 30 hours of continuing education (CE) during the 24-month renewal period to successfully renew their licenses.
+Acceptable CE activities include attending academic courses, seminars, institutes, or workshops (maximum of 30 hours).
+Professional counselors can pursue CE hours through a maximum of 10 hours in providing supervision, preparation and presentation of a professional counseling course, publication of a professional counseling article in a juried professional journal, and/or participation in a professional organization.

 For Counselors Licensed in Other States

 The Kansas Behavioral Sciences Regulatory Board has an alternative route to licensure for counselors who have already obtained their licenses in other states.
-This process is known as “licensure through reciprocity” and is delineated on the Board’s website.
+This process is known as “licensure through reciprocity” and verifies applicable and equivalent requirements that are met out of state in comparison to Kansas licensure requirements.

 Average Counselor Salary in Kansas